IdoAbramov/Assembler-Program/README.md

 # OpenU-Assembler
-OpenU - Assembler project
+OpenU - Assembler project.

 C under Linux.

 The program takes an assembly code file, parsing it and translates to binary code (hexadecimal form).
+2-phases assembler.

 The program output is (maximum):